Trust: The "Glue" of Life and Any Relationship

 Oxytocin

-There are multiple experts who have something to tell us on this topic.
+Multiple experts have something to tell us on this topic.
 According to them, oxytocin might be the true “glue” of our social relationships.
-What it does is form the bond of trust.
-The one that makes us generous and which interprets these it as positive and rewarding.
+What it does is form a bond of trust.
+The one that makes us generous and which interprets these as positive and rewarding.

 So when we experience the exact opposite of those kinds of processes, our brain interprets it as a threat.
 Then it releases cortisol: the stress and anxiety hormone.